Isfahan: Music

 The Bayat-e Esfahan is one of the modes used in Iranian traditional music.

 On 12 and 13 January 2018, the Iranian singer Salar Aghili performed in the city without the female members of his band, due to interference by local officials at the Ministry of Islamic Culture and Guidance.

 News media

 During the Qajar era, Farhang, the first newspaper publication in the city, was printed for 13 years.
-Iran's Metropolitan News Agency (IMNA), formerly called the Isfahan Municipality News Agency, is based in the city.
+Iran's Metropolises News Agency (IMNA), formerly called the Isfahan Municipality News Agency, is based in the city.
 The state-controlled Islamic Republic of Iran Broadcasting system (IRIB) has a TV network and radio channel in the city.

 Cultural sites

 The city centre consists of an older section centered around the Jameh Mosque, and the Safavid expansion around Naqsh-e Jahan Square, with nearby palaces, bazaars, and places of worship, which is called Seeosepol.

 Baths

 Ancient baths include the Jarchi hammam and the bathhouse of Bahāʾ al-dīn al-ʿĀmilī; a public bath called "Garmabeh-e-shaykh" in Isfahan, which for many years was running and providing hot water to the public without any visible heating system which would usually need tons of wood, was built by Baha' al-din al-'Amili.
 The Khosro Agha hammam was demolished by unknown persons in 1992.
 The Ali Gholi Agha hammam is another remaining bathhouse.
 Chardin writes that the number of baths in Isfahan in the Safavid era was 273.